Wyoming Cowgirls open the Heather Ezell era with 67-55 loss at North Dakota

 The Heather Ezell era is off to a cold start.

-The Cowgirls flew from Denver to Fargo and the bussed through a snowstorm to Grand Forks, North Dakota, on Friday.
+The Cowgirls flew from Denver to Fargo and then bused through a snowstorm to Grand Forks, North Dakota, on Friday.

 Wyoming never completely warmed up, shooting 5-for-21 (23.8%) on 3-pointers and 12-for-22 (54.5%) from the free-throw-ling, during a disappointing 67-55 loss at North Dakota in the 2022-23 season opener on Friday at the Sioux Center.